Introduction

 The below representative experience includes representations from prior firms.

-- Defeated two requests for a temporary restraining order and a motion for a preliminary injunction on behalf of a consulting company and its principals in a trade secret/non-compete dispute.
-David successfully argued that the plaintiff had failed to identify any cognizable trade secrets and was unlikely to prevail on the merits of its claims.
-David also successfully argued that the plaintiff could not enforce an overbroad non-solicitation clause under California Business and Professions Code 16600—an argument approved of by the California Court of Appeal in a separate matter over five years later.
+- Defeated two requests for a temporary restraining order and a motion for preliminary injunction in a trade secret and non-compete dispute on behalf of a consulting company and its principals.
+David persuaded the court that the plaintiff failed to identify any protectable trade secrets and that its non-solicitation clause was unenforceable under California law—an argument validated by the California Court of Appeal in a separate matter over five years later.

-- Obtained an unqualified, voluntary dismissal of a complaint for fraud seeking $1,400,000 in damages against a former officer and director client after filing a summary judgment motion arguing that the complaint’s allegations, the discovery responses, and the deposition testimony provided by the plaintiff were false.
+- Obtained a complete, voluntary dismissal of a $1.4 million fraud lawsuit against a former officer and director client after David filed a summary judgment motion demonstrating that the plaintiff’s allegations, discovery responses, and deposition testimony were provably false.

-- Secured a $250,000 settlement on behalf of an employer-client against a former high-level employee accused of unfair competition, breach of duty of loyalty, breach of contract, and the misappropriation of trade secrets.
-David subpoenaed an out-of-state third-party witness, who produced documents damaging to the defendant’s position, resulting in a settlement of the matter shortly after the documents were produced.
+- Secured a $250,000 settlement for an employer-client in a case against a former high-level employee accused of unfair competition, breach of duty of loyalty, and trade secret misappropriation.
+David subpoenaed an out-of-state third-party witness who produced documents damaging to the defendant’s position, resulting in a settlement of the matter shortly after the documents were produced.

-- Obtained a voluntary dismissal of the entire action in a discrimination case by filing a motion for sanctions against the plaintiff, arguing that the plaintiff had already admitted she was no longer employed by the client at the time of the alleged discrimination.
+- Obtained a voluntary dismissal of the entire action in a discrimination case by filing a motion for sanctions against the plaintiff, arguing that the plaintiff had already admitted the client no longer employed her at the time of the alleged discrimination.

 Looking ahead